-Sebastian has been a visual observer since high school, but his interest in astronomy started several years before that, when he watched Carl Sagan's Cosmos on TV.
+Although Sebastián has been a visual observer since high school, his interest in astronomy started several years before that, when he watched Carl Sagan's Cosmos on TV.
 He started reading astronomy books where he learned that some stars varied in brightness, and that encouraged him to try to detect those changes visually.

-Before getting actively involved with VSOing, he studied Communication Science, but then he realized it wasn't his passion.
+Before getting involved with VSOing, he studied Communication Science, but realized it wasn't his passion.
 He worked as a collector of money for a local hospital for several years to make ends meet.

 His first serious project, which started back in the 90's, was making a list of all the stars visible to the naked eye (well, at least from Buenos Aires, which means mag.
 5.2 or so) with their correct V-magnitudes.
 It was in the framework of this project that, in the year 2000, he visually discovered delta Vel's and delta Sco's variability.
-Since then, eclipsing binaries and Be stars have been his favourites (so it is not surprising that he's currently working with DPVs, Double Periodic Variables, B stars with circumbinary disks and orbital variability including eclipses sometimes!).
+Since then, eclipsing binaries and Be stars have been his favourites (so it is not surprising that his favourites are DPVs, Double Periodic Variables, B stars with circumbinary disks and orbital variability including eclipses sometimes!).

 Sebastian took up data-mining research after the ASAS-3 database was launched.
-From 2002 to 2010 you could find him working in the streets during the day and devoted to astronomy at night, analysing data, observing, and helping as a volunteer in the VSX team, Sequence Team and the Mentor Program.
+From 2002 to 2010 you could find him working during the day and devoted to astronomy at night, analysing data, observing, and helping as a volunteer in the VSX team, Sequence Team, and the Mentor Program.

 He started working for the AAVSO in 2011 as an external consultant.
-Currently his tasks are mainly related to VSX work and translations for the Spanish language AAVSO community.
+Currently his tasks are mainly related to VSX work.
 He is cleaning up VSX to get rid of the thousands of duplicate entries created by the import of several different datasets to populate the original database.
-He revises and updates the available information and corrects wrong identifications.
-He's also one of the VSX moderators, reviewing the new stars or revisions that people submit to VSX and helping them in the submission process whenever there is a problem.
-He also helps the Sequence Team with some southern sequences from time to time and solving some identification problems that the team members may find.
-He is in charge of the AAVSO Spanish Forum, where observers from Latin America and Spain are encouraged to participate.
+He revises and updates the available information, corrects wrong identifications, prepares new lists of variable stars to import them to VSX, and adds new objects published in alert pages.
+He also deletes inconsistencies between the different AAVSO databases like VSX, VSD, and AID.
+He's one of the VSX moderators, reviewing the new stars or revisions that people submit to VSX, and helping them in the submission process whenever it is needed.
+In addition, he is in charge of the AAVSO Mentor program, along with the AAVSO Spanish Forum, where observers from Latin America and Spain are encouraged to participate.
+He also makes translations for the Spanish-speaking AAVSO community.
+Occasionally he helps the Sequence Team with some southern sequences and solves some identification problems that the team members may find.